Montell Griffin

-Montell Julian Griffin (born June 6, 1970) is an American former professional boxer.
-He held the WBC light heavyweight title in 1997 and challenged twice for a world title.
+Montell Julian Griffin (born June 6, 1970) is an American former professional boxer who competed from 1993 to 2011.
+He held the World Boxing Council (WBC) light heavyweight title in 1997.
+At regional level, he held multiple light heavyweight championships, including the NABF title twice between 1996 and 2003; and the USBA title from 2006 to 2007.

 Early life

 Montell Griffin was born June 6, 1970, in Chicago.
 By age 22, Griffin was living in Midway City, California and defeated Frank Vassar of Spokane, Washington in the 1992 U.S. Amateur Boxing Championships.
 He defeated future heavyweight contender Jeremy Williams at the box-offs, to make the 1992 Olympic team.

 Amateur career

 Griffin compiled an amateur record of 36-5.
 He won the 1992 United States Amateur Light Heavyweight title.

 At the 1992 Olympic Trials in Worcester, Massachusetts, Griffin was outpointed in the final by Jeremy Williams.
 However, at the Olympic Box-offs he outpointed Williams twice, to earn an Olympic bid at light-heavyweight.
 His Olympic results were: